acarril/acarril.github.io/_posts/2017-06-28-ssh-sripts-st3.md

 sudo chmod a+x /usr/local/bin/rmate
 ```

+## Usage

-4. That's it!
-Your now ready to edit any file locally.
-Just execute `rmate <file>` and the file will be automatically transferred through SSH and opened in ST3.
+That's it!
+Your now ready to edit any remote text file locally.
+Just execute `rmate <file>` and the file will be seamlessly transferred through SSH and opened in ST3.
 You can edit the file locally and each time you save it will be automatically transferred to the remote machine.